patomation/patomation.github.io/_includes/resume-ui-ux-devoloper.md

 - Search Engine Optimization.
 - SSH connection to servers to troubleshoot deployments.
 - Maintained test coverage for Yeoman app boilerplate scaffolding.
+- Communicated with other developers and assessed each other's needs.
+- Worked as UX designer as well handling implementation.
+- Worked with other UX designers in the Seattle office via email, video conferencing and JIRA.
+- UI/UX Development
+- Javascript
+- SASS, css and strict organization of classes as modules.
+- Ember
+- ReactJS
+- nodeJS
+- Researching new technologies by building on open-source collective information and processes.
+- Created beautiful and usable user interfaces.

 **Front End UX Developer <br />
 ShopIgniter, Inc.  -–  Portland, OR <br />**